What Is Dementia? Stages, Types, Treatments, & Care

 However, hearing aids are only used by about 15 to 20 percent of people with clinical hearing loss.
 By maintaining your hearing, you may be able to further reduce your risk of developing dementia.

 How to Care for Loved Ones With Dementia

 Aside from medical care and lifestyle changes, the best treatment for dementia may be companionship.
 After all, a person's dementia will almost always progress despite everyone's best efforts.
 But that person is still a human being with an emotional inner life and a need to bond with caring people.
 Dementia patients still deserve the best quality of life we can give them.

 Of course, that is often easier said than done.
 People with dementia can be very difficult to live with.
-And being a caregiver can take a real toll on your own well-being, not to mention your finances.
-In fact, over 15 million people in America take care of dementia patients without getting paid.4 Eventually, many family caregivers require extra support or need to turn the care of their loved ones over to professional long-term care services, such as those provided by:
+And being a caregiver can take a real toll on your well-being, not to mention your finances.
+The Alzheimer's Association report mentioned earlier notes that over 16 million people in America take care of dementia patients without getting paid.
+Eventually, many family caregivers require extra support or need to turn the care of their loved ones over to professional long-term care services, such as those provided by:

 Are you in the position of needing to care for a friend or loved one with dementia?
 Planning ahead and knowing what to expect can make the whole experience go a little smoother.
 It won't be an easy job, but many caregivers have discovered how to successfully get through each day with grace, adaptability, patience, creativity, and compassion.
 Here are some tips to get you started: